2k-joker/weaver-stock-tracker-app/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

-## Type of change

-Please use appropriate labels

-# Description
+Fixes #(issue-number)

+**Description:**
+Provide a brief context of the problem and how your code change fixes it

+**Dependencies:**
-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+List any relevant dependencies that are required for this change

+**Testing Instructions:**
+Provide helpful steps on how to test your code change